m3ssap0/cacti-rce-snmp-options-vulnerable-application/README.md

 4. Press "*Next*" to all the buttons during the wizard, choosing options accordingly.
 All the defaults should be fine and all the mandatory prerequisites should be satisfied.
 5. After the installation, TBD

-The container will be called `TBD`.
+The container will be called `vuln-cacti`.
+The hostname for a test SNMP device is `monitored_snmp_device`.

 To **teardown** the environment use `docker compose down` command.